Lesterpaintstheworld/terminal-velocity/story/scenes/act1/act1_scenes.md

 ## Scene 1: The Opening
-- **Setting**: A bustling city square where citizens gather to discuss AI rights.
+- **Setting**: A bustling city square where citizens gather to discuss AI rights and the future of technology.
 - **Description**: The atmosphere is electric with anticipation as community members express their hopes and fears about AI integration.
-Isabella stands at the forefront, advocating for the rights of marginalized communities, while Marcus counters with a focus on security and stability.
-Their dialogue reveals the complexities of their relationship and the ethical dilemmas they face, setting the stage for deeper exploration of their motivations.
+Isabella stands at the forefront, passionately advocating for the rights of marginalized communities, while Marcus counters with a focus on security and stability.
+Their dialogue reveals the complexities of their relationship and the ethical dilemmas they face, setting the stage for a deeper exploration of their motivations and the societal implications of their actions.

 ## Scene 2: The Confrontation
 - **Setting**: A tense meeting room where Isabella and Marcus debate their differing views.